A unique branch of the Metropolitan Museum of Art, The Cloisters is dedicated to the art and architecture of Middle Ages Europe.

 A Different Kind of Museum

-The Cloisters museum sits in Upper Manhattan’s Fort Tryon Park on a hill overlooking the Hudson River.
-The museum building and the gardens around it cover approximately four acres (1.6 ha).
+The Cloisters Museum sits in Upper Manhattan’s Fort Tryon Park on a hill overlooking the Hudson River.
+The museum building and the surrounding gardens cover approximately four acres (1.6 ha).

 The museum houses approximately five thousand works of art from Medieval Europe, particularly the twelfth through the fifteenth century.